 1. The device should be added to the access list on one of our servers (harbor) and have an ecn.purdue.edu name associated with its IP address, or it will be slow or troublesome sending e-mail.
 To allocate a hostname, send a request to the ECN software staff.

 2a.
 If the device can be programmed with a host name, the device should set the e-mail relay host to:

 Do not use the host name smtp.ecn.purdue.edu - smtp.ecn.purdue.edu requires authentication always.
 Also, do not use the specific e-mail relay hosts named mxnn.ecn.purdue.edu (such as mx01, mx02, etc.) as they translate into a single IP address and become a single point of failure.

 2b.
 If the device can only be programmed with an IP address, use one or more of the following addresses:

-Pick one with the same subnet, and/or pick one in the same or closest building.
+Pick an IP address on the same subnet as the device if available.
 Hopefully this will help the device be more successful in reaching an available e-mail relay host.